esp32-sleep-modes

 void esp_sleep_enable_gpio_switch(bool enable);

-Alternatively, we could use the function esp_sleep_pd_config (internally, the above functions do this):
+Alternatively, we could use the esp_sleep_pd_config function (internally the previous ones do this):

 esp_err_t esp_sleep_pd_config(esp_sleep_pd_domain_t domain,